-On average, home warranties cost $50 per month.
+On average, home warranties cost around $50 per month.
 Almost all of our home warranty providers — except Select Home Warranty — offer at least one warranty plan in this price range.
 Some providers, such as Cinch Home Warranty, have multiple plans in the $50 range, while others offer plans at a higher rate.

 In general, the more appliances and systems that are covered by a home warranty, the more expensive your monthly premium will be.
 Home warranties with lower service claim fees also tend to have higher monthly costs since you pay less per claim.
 So this factor can also affect the monthly cost of your home warranty.